 Yes, that’s right.
 Although there are several local wildlife roaming freely in New Zealand, we can guarantee that all snakes in here in the Bay of Islands are locked up in the zoo.
 Fear no more in encountering a land snake while you go on island trekking and mountain hiking.

-8. Befriend the local Kiwis or New Zealanders
+8. Befriend the locals

 Do you wonder what makes the Bay of Islands one of the most memorable places in New Zealand?
 You know what they say, “ It is the good people, that makes a place a good place”, indeed this is by far the best travelling tip wherever you go.
 See the unique beauty of the Bay of Islands from the eyes of the locals.
 Nature lovers and other travellers get a warm welcome from the Kiwis who share their love for Aotearoa.